wjzhengsh/blockchain/develop.md

 # Develop the network
 {: #develop-the-network}

 Developing blockchain solutions by using the {{site.data.keyword.blockchainfull}} Platform leverages the Hyperledger Composer open source development toolset.
-Hyperledger Composer uses a bespoke modelling language, combined with JavaScript transactions and access control rules to model a blockchain business network in full _before_ deploying anything to a real blockchain network.
+Hyperledger Composer uses a bespoke modelling language, which is combined with JavaScript transactions and access control rules to model a blockchain business network in full _before_ you deploy anything to a real blockchain network.
 {:shortdesc}

 **Note**: Starter Plan provides sample applications that you can learn and try.
 You can run sample applications in Starter Plan before you develop your customized business network.
 For more information, see [About Starter Plan](starter_plan.html).